Our Children’s Potential is Our Community’s Potential

 Back on Track

 Think to when you were in high school and the stress you felt, both academically and socially.
-Now imagine if you didn’t know where your next meal was coming from or if you would have a roof over your head, on top of the stresses of high school.
-It’s easy to see how your education may take a backseat for students in these life circumstances.
+Now imagine if you didn’t know where your next meal was coming from or if you would have a roof over your head, on top of the existing stresses of high school.
+It’s easy to see how education may take a backseat for students in these life circumstances.
 United Way is working to remove those added obstacles so homeless and at-risk youth can focus on their education.
-To see what’s happened in our first year, click the Learn More button!

 Attendance is a critical factor to a student’s school success at all grade levels.
-When we, as a community, send the message to kids that attendance matters, it has an impact, they know we are watching and we care.
-Making sure our kids are in school everyday takes all of us.
-Find out how you can become an Attendance Champion and spread the message of how important it is for students to be in school.
+When we as a community send the message to kids that attendance matters, it has an impact.
+They know we are watching and we care.
+Ensuring our kids are in school every day takes all of us.
+Find out how you can become an Attendance Champion and help spread the message.

 The more kids read, the better their chances at success – in school and beyond.
 Giving every child an opportunity to love reading is what a Reading Oasis is all about.
-Loaded with new books and fun furniture, a Reading Oasis is a safe and inviting space within a school where kids can enjoy reading.
+Loaded with new books and comfy furniture, a Reading Oasis is a safe and inviting space within a school where kids can enjoy a good book.
 Learn how you can help bring a Reading Oasis to more Anchorage elementary schools.